Almaty Uncovered: Your Ultimate Guide to Kazakhstan’s Jewel

 When is the best time to visit Almaty?

-Overall, Almaty is a very safe city to visit.
+Overall, Almaty is a very safe city for tourists to visit.
 During my 3 weeks in the city, not once did I feel unsafe or apprehensive about walking around by myself, including at night.

 Make sure you’re good on travel insurance before you visit Almaty.
 We use and recommend SafetyWing.
 Their policies are flexible and can be taken out on the road.